BenHeath0/fantasy-baseball-scripts/README.md

 Uses keeper-evaluation to have up to date fangraphs auction calculations... maybe move that API stuff to a helper.

 Make sure auction calc and cheat sheet are set up for each specific league.

+## find-common-players

+Something often that happens is wanting to take a list of players from some article, and see who is available on waivers.
+Its literally like 4 lines of code but hey git is free